 We are all blind to some of our own problems.
 That’s why David wrote, “But who can discern their own errors?
 Forgive my hidden faults” (Psalm 19:12).
 Every Christian who has known the truth for many years knows that, just like weeds, old hidden errors and new unseen ones continue to crop up throughout life.
-Usually we have to ask God’s help and to think deeply about this in order to see these things, but if we are willing to do it we can come to see what we need to see – as David also acknowledged: “Behold, you desire truth in the inward parts: and in the hidden part you shalt make me to know wisdom” (Psalm 51:6).
+Usually we have to ask God’s help and to think deeply about this in order to see these things, but if we are willing to do it we can come to see what we need to see – as David also acknowledged: “Behold, You desire truth in the inward parts, And in the hidden part You will make me to know wisdom” (Psalm 51:6).

 “Forgive my hidden faults” is a prayer we can all pray.
 Asking help to see and overcome those faults is another.

 Forgiveness is not just something we give, it’s also something we receive, of course.
 But sometimes, even when we ask God’s forgiveness and believe He has given it, we still don’t forgive ourselves – or perhaps more accurately, fully accept the forgiveness.
 If you find yourself thinking often of mistakes and errors of the past, perhaps you should consider this.
 It has been said that a prayer for full forgiveness goes something like this, “Forgive others and help me forgive them.
 Forgive me and help me to see your forgiveness;” and all parts of this prayer are surely important in God’s eyes.
 Sometimes just going back over the basic scriptures regarding forgiveness is what we need to do to remind ourselves of its reality.
 And we need to remember the reality of the nature of the God who forgives.
 “For I know the thoughts and plans that I have for you, says the Lord, thoughts and plans for welfare and peace and not for evil, to give you hope in your final outcome” (Jeremiah 29:11).
 If we can see and believe that, it shouldn’t be too difficult to accept the forgiveness that is offered to us.

 The Gift That Keeps On Giving: